vectordotdev/vector/rfcs/2021-10-29-8621-framing-and-codecs-sinks.md

 Currently, most sinks include the common `EncodingConfig<T>` in their config.
 It takes a generic argument where enums specify which encodings they support.
 However, the actual encoding logic is reimplemented by each sink individually, rather than falling back to a shared inventory of codec implementations.
 This leads to unnecessary drift in their feature set and behavior.

 Furthermore, the shared `EncodingConfig` as it is implemented today is concerned with three tasks: Reshaping an event (including/excluding fields), serializing an event to a byte message, and framing/batching events.
-In accordance with the functionality that the decoding side provides, we want keep these concepts separate for a simpler mental model.
-In fact, we want to separate reshaping from codecs entirely and move it to the responsibilities of the schema work as outline in the next section.
+In accordance with the functionality that the decoding side provides, we want to keep these concepts separate for a simpler mental model.
+In fact, we want to separate reshaping from codecs entirely and move it to the responsibilities of the schema work as outlined in the next section.

 ## Cross cutting concerns